Rebekah Hatherly

 • a curious inquiry around the systems you are navigating,

-• potential offerings of grounding skills
+• offerings of grounding skills

 • and opportunities for creative expression.